UoB-COMSM0110/2024-group-6/README.md

   <img src="readmeFiles/GIF/normalEnd.gif" alt="dynamic map manipulation" style="width:30%">
 </figure>

-**Challenge 2:** Optimisation of backgrounds to ensure smooth gameplay between the multiple backgrounds To create the different backgrounds, we used a ‘Background’ enum to define space-themed backgrounds: Space, Mars, Moon and Saturn.
+**Challenge 2: Optimisation of backgrounds to ensure smooth gameplay between the multiple backgrounds**<br> To create the different backgrounds, we used a ‘Background’ enum to define space-themed backgrounds: Space, Mars, Moon and Saturn.
 Each background has its own drawing method ‘drawBackground(PApplet app)’, that contains helper methods such as ‘drawCraters’, ‘drawMountains’ and ‘drawBoulders’, and utilises Processing’s drawing functions to render the background onto the canvas.
 Colours are set using the RGB colour values.

 The first issue we encountered was how the background reacted with the rest of the game code, such as the pipes and character.
 Throughout the coding process, there were times where we made changes to the background, only for it to affect other parts of the game, like distorting the pipes, or creating a lag in the character.
 After adjusting sizes and method calls within the code, this challenge was overcome.
 The changeBackground method in the Super_Spaceman class, holds the primary logic for changing the background, and uses ‘Math.random()’ to generate a number between 0.0 and 1.0.
 Each background is assigned a third of this range, and depending on what number is generated, determines the background based on the random number.
 This ensures the generated background is random.
 The method then calls the setup() method, to reset the game logic.